pepopo978/SuperwowInstallation/README.md

 - selection style
 <hr>

-### 6. (Optional) If you want to see improved enemy castbars:
+### 6. (Optional) If you want to see improved enemy castbars pick ONE of these options:
+<b>Don't use both of these together.</b>
+#### Option 1 PFUI
-- download the latest PFUI from here https://github.com/shagu/pfUI and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
+Download the latest PFUI from here https://github.com/shagu/pfUI and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
+#### Option 2 SuperAPI_Castlib
-- download the latest SuperWoW castlib addon from here https://github.com/balakethelock/SuperAPI_Castlib and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
+Download the latest SuperWoW castlib addon from here https://github.com/balakethelock/SuperAPI_Castlib and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
 <hr>

 ### 7. (Optional) If you want VanillaTweaks as well: